 HOW IT WORKS

-The Texas Collaborative Conservation Network creates and proves a voluntary ecosystem services collaborative that drives and compensates conservation action in Texas Hill Country’s unique karst landscape.
+TCCN is piloting in the Texas Hill Country to create and prove a voluntary ecosystem services collaborative that drives and compensates conservation action in this region’s unique karst landscape.
 This mitigates the ecological impact of fragmentation, benefits the quality and volume of water, restores and preserves biodiversity, positively impacts human health, and enhances economic opportunities.
-This collaborative will serve as a model for expansion for the state of Texas.
+This pilot will serve as a model for expansion of the collaborative at a statewide scale.

 Opportunities in the collaborative will generate ecosystem services benefits such as carbon sequestration, water replenishment, biodiversity growth, etc. Investors will fund the conservation work taking place, and in turn, own the claims and/or potential verified credits generated.